Comet-Robotics/SumoBots/Getting-Started.md

   4. `git commit -m "Short and descriptive message"`
   5. `git push` (to send your code to GitHub)

-If working on the main repository, please use 'git branch [branch name]' to start a branch and 'git checkout [branch name]' to switch to it.
-You could use 'git checkout -b [branch name]' as a shorthand.
+If working on the main repository, please use `git branch [branch name]` to start a branch and `git checkout [branch name]` to switch to it.
+You could combine these steps with `git checkout -b [branch name]` as a shorthand.